linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 - [Upgrade notice: stable-2.9.3](#upgrade-notice-stable-2-9-3)
 - [Upgrade notice: stable-2.9.0](#upgrade-notice-stable-2-9-0)

-## Versioning
+## Version numbering

-Linkerd follows a versioning scheme of the form `2.<major>.<minor>`.
+Linkerd follows a version numbering scheme of the form `2.<major>.<minor>`.
 In other words, "2" is a static prefix, followed by the major version, then the minor.

 Changes in minor versions are intended to be backwards compatible with the previous version.
 Changes in major version *may* introduce breaking changes,